 UBS Fund Management (Luxembourg) S.A., RCS Luxembourg B 154.210 (the "Management Company").
 The Management Company was established in Luxembourg on 1 July 2010 as an Aktiengesellschaft (public limited company) for an indefinite period.
 Its registered office is located at 33A avenue J.F.
 Kennedy, L-1855 Luxembourg.

-The Articles of Association of the Management Company were published on 16 August 2010 by way of a notice of deposit in the Mémorial, Recueil des Sociétés et Associations (the "Mémorial") and most recently amended on 14 January 2014..
+The Articles of Association of the Management Company were published on 16 August 2010 by way of a notice of deposit in the Mémorial, Recueil des Sociétés et Associations (the "Mémorial").

-The consolidated version of the Articles of Incorporation may be consulted at the Luxembourg Trade and Companies Register (Registre de Commerce et des Sociétés, "R.C.S.").
+The consolidated version of the Articles of Incorporation may be consulted at the Luxembourg Trade and Companies Register (Registre de Commerce et des Sociétés).
 The corporate purpose of the Management Company is to manage undertakings for collective investment pursuant to Luxembourg law and to issue/redeem units or shares in these products, among other activities.
 In addition to the Company, the Management Company currently also manages other undertakings for collective investment.
 The Management Company has fully paid-up equity capital of EUR 13,000,000.
 The Management Company also acts as domiciliary agent for the Company.